-Fremont College uses the Department of Education's terminology when indicating students' academic standing: "Financial Aid Warning" and "Financial Aid Probation".
-These terms are used to indicate academic standing for all students, including those not receiving federal student financial aid or students receiving VA educational benefits.
-Students receiving VA benefits who fail to meet SAP while on Financial Aid Probation with an Academic Plan status, will have their VA benefits discontinued.
+Fremont University uses the Department of Education's terminology when indicating students' academic standing: "Financial Aid Warning" and "Financial Aid Probation".
+These terms are used to indicate academic standing for all students, including those not receiving federal student financial aid.
 Criteria for determining Financial Aid Warning and SAP Warning are identical; Criteria for determining Financial Aid Probation and SAP Probation are identical; Criteria for determining Financial Aid Probation with an Academic Plan and Academic Plan are identical; Criteria for determining Financial Aid Disqualification and SAP Disqualification are identical.